open-education-hub/operating-systems/content/chapters/compute/lab/content/synchronization.md

 It should be somewhere between `race_condition.d` and `race_condition_mutex.d`.

 So using the hardware support is more efficient, but it can only be leveraged for simple, individual instructions, such as loads and stores.
+And the fact that high-level languages also expose an API for atomic operations shows how useful these operations are for developers.

 ### Semaphores